BIGA Honorary Members

 Kristian Maris - BIGA Honorary Member

-Kristian is the Founder Chairman of The British Isles Grooming Association (BIGA) and, although not a pet groomer, he and his partner Martin started Just Barking, a successful dog grooming salon in West London.
-Kristian and Martin also created Dogs & Horses, one of the UK's leading dog accessory companies.
+Kristian is the Founder Chairman of The British Isles Grooming Association (BIGA) and, although not a pet groomer, he and his partner started Just Barking, a successful dog grooming salon in West London.
+They also created Dogs & Horses, one of the UK's leading dog accessory companies.
 He has written books, including The Dog Grooming Business Course and Amazon best-seller Howell's Code: the Joy and Duty of Dog Ownership.

 A former officer in the Canadian Navy, Kristian was educated at the Royal Military College of Canada and at the University of Cambridge.
 Kristian is a frustrated thespian (he tread the boards in his youth, including once as Lord Baden-Powell in an unconventional Footlights pantomime.. ).
 Had there been money in it, Kristian would have loved nothing better than to exist as a minor character in never-ending West End stage productions of Noel Coward plays.
-Bless.
-Kristian and Martin live together in West London along with their many ungrateful dogs.
+Kristian lives with his partner in West London along with their many ungrateful dogs.